 Legionella inspections and access to your home

-We undertake several different types of inspections, such as six monthly checks and two yearly risk assessments, as well as cleaning and disinfecting specific properties, all in accordance with government guidance to reduce any potential risks.
+We undertake several different types of inspections; two yearly and five risk assessments dependant on property type and risk, monthly temperature checks in our sheltered blocks and cleaning and disinfecting specific properties, all in accordance with government guidance and risk assessment recommendations to reduce any potential risks.

 What you can do to help